thachln/word-of-the-day/training/Quan/Add2Num/README.txt

 Code version update detail:
 	a.
 Fix the empty string means zero.
 	b. the null value is still maintenance.
-	b.
-2 matcher to check the special character is only 1 compiled pattern
+	c.
+2 matcher to check the special character is only 1 compiled pattern.
+	d.
+The Log4J is still in process.